-SDG&E expects that the connected.....to the sun program will have little impact to its RPS procurement obligations because it does not count subscribed volumes that exceed RPS targets towards its RPS goals and because it will strive to procure connected.....to the sun capacity in tandem with customer interest.
+SDG&E expects that the connected.....to the sun programs will have little impact to its RPS procurement obligations because it will strive to procure connected.....to the sun capacity in tandem with customer interest, and will mitigate the occurrence of any unsubscribed capacity as described below.
 For Share the Sun in particular, SDG&E has minimized the potential need to purchase unsubscribed energy by: (1) incentivizing developers to secure customer participation; and (2) requiring developers to provide proof of their ability to market to customers as an eligibility requirement for the program.

-Capacity that is procured for connected.....to the sun but ultimately not subscribed by customers can be managed in the following ways: (1) used for unmet RPS requirements, including FiT or RAM obligations; (2) banked by SDG&E for future RPS compliance requirements; or (3) sold in the open market to, for example, utilities that are under-subscribed for RPS.
-Even in the worst case scenario where no customers choose to participate, the 20 MW of procurement proposed for SDG&E's pilot programs equates to approximately 0.2% towards SDG&E's RPS goals for compliance period 3.
+SB 43 is explicit in allowing SDG&E to apply unsubscribed generation to present and future RPS procurement obligations.21 To that end, capacity that is procured for connected.....to the sun but ultimately not subscribed by customers can be managed in the following ways: (1) used for unmet RPS requirements, including FiT or RAM obligations; (2) banked by SDG&E for future RPS compliance requirements; or (3) sold in the open market to, for example, utilities that are under-subscribed for RPS.
+Even in the worst case scenario where no customers choose to participate, the 20 MW of procurement proposed for SDG&E's pilot programs, or the total program capacity limit of 59 MW, 22 equates to approximately 0.2% or 0.7%, respectively, towards SDG&E's RPS goals for Compliance Period 3.
+While non-participating customers will pay for unsubscribed energy, the associated RECs will ultimately be applied towards meeting SDG&E's RPS requirements, thereby avoiding a cost shift.